$L_p$ optimal prediction of the last zero of a spectrally negative L\'evy process: Preliminaries

 The Laplace transform of $g$ was found in \cite{chiu2005passage} as

 The distribution function of $g$ under $\P_x$ is found by observing that

-where we used the tower property of conditional expectation in the second equality and the Markov property of L\'evy processes in the third.
+where we used the tower property of conditional expectation in the second equality, the Markov property of L\'evy processes in the third and that $\sigma_0^-$ and $\tau_0^-$ have the same distribution (see discussion below equation \eqref{eq:definitionofsigmax-}).
 Note that the law of $g$ under $\P_x$ may have an atom at zero given by